FLYING taildraggers 1950-2003

 As we continued flying beside the great river downstream, its canyon deepened and widened.
 For the first time in flight I experienced vertigo, as we crossed from one side of the widening canyon to the other.
 We had intended that when we reached the village of Grand Canyon we would fly over the Canyon, but I couldn't do it, because of the sudden fear of height, the perception of all 3 dimensions.

 We had planned to hike to the bottom of the Canyon and stay at Phantom Ranch, a simple hostel that is usually fully booked months ahead.
 However, our Dunkirk NY delay meant we were too late for our reservations, and could only hope for 3 last-minute cancellations.
 We waited while those ahead in line got their spots, until we finally got ours.
 It was awesome (again that word, and that feeling), in spite of heat, and carrying only one hat, and my patting an innocuous-looking cactus.
-For details of our hike, click on:

 The following day we took flight in marginal weather, dodging snow showers to Prescott, Arizona.